 If you notice any of these symptoms please call us at 734-662-4474.

 Just like in human cancer, early detection is important, so make sure to examine your pet regularly when you’re petting and grooming them.
-Follow this link for more information on the pet cancer services offered at the Ann Arbor Animal Hospital.
+Take a look at our Cancer Treatment page for more information on the pet cancer services offered at the Ann Arbor Animal Hospital.